Mathis Court with Judge Mathis

-Mathis Court with Judge Mathis is an American arbitration-based reality court show presided over by Judge Greg Mathis, a former judge of Michigan's 36th District Court and Black-interests motivational speaker/activist.
+Mathis Court with Judge Mathis is an American court show presided over by Judge Greg Mathis, a former judge of Michigan's 36th District Court.
+Mathis, a motivational speaker and activist/advocate for Black-interests, often takes time on his show to defy social stereotypes made towards African-Americans by showcasing African-Americans involved in events such as taking care of children.

 The series began on September 11, 2023, on Justice Central after the cancellation of its predecessor show, Judge Mathis, in early 2023.
 On May 5, 2025, Mathis Court with Judge Mathis was renewed for two more seasons, taking the show through the 2026–2027 television season.